‘The Bachelorette’ 2019 Spoilers: Hannah Brown And A Dozen Suitors Head To Scotland For Episode 5

-The Bachelorette spoilers for Hannah Brown’s season reveal that as many had expected, the crew is now heading overseas for the next round of dates.
-Hannah and her men filmed several episodes in California and then were in Rhode Island, and now spoiler guru Reality Steve is sharing some details about where they’ll be for Episode 5.
+The Bachelorette spoilers for Hannah Brown’s season reveal what many have expected; the crew is now heading overseas for the next round of dates.
+Hannah and her men filmed several episodes in California and then went to Rhode Island, and now spoiler guru Reality Steve is sharing some details about where they’ll be for Episode 5.

 According to Reality Steve’s Bachelorette spoilers via Twitter, Hannah and her remaining suitors are now filming in Scotland.
 He notes that there are 12 men remaining and that he will have more teasers to reveal in the coming days.

 As it happens, a couple of spoiler accounts on Instagram had already suspected that Brown and her guys would be in Scotland for Episode 5.
-The two accounts named @themostdramaticseasonever and @bachelor.spoilers have been working together to dig into the details as Hannah films and they revealed a couple of days ago on Instagram that they were hearing Scotland as the next date locale.
+The two accounts named @themostdramaticseasonever and @bachelor.spoilers have been working together to dig into the details as Hannah films, and they revealed a couple of days ago on Instagram that they were hearing Scotland as the next date locale.

-If these Instagram spoilers are correctly, Hannah and her guys are currently filming at the Traquair House in Innerleithen, Scotland.
-Show creator Mike Fleiss hasn’t confirmed that they are filming in Scotland right now, but he did post an adorable show of Brown via his Twitter page and it looks like it’s cold and rainy there right now.
+If these Instagram spoilers are correct, Hannah and her guys are currently filming at the Traquair House in Innerleithen, Scotland.
+Show creator Mike Fleiss hasn’t confirmed that they are filming in Scotland right now, but he did post an adorable shot of Brown via his Twitter page and it looks like it’s cold and rainy there right now.

 Uh oh… #TheBachelorette pic.twitter.com/mKfpXHzrdg